 Sex Offenses – An Overview

 Sex offenses include a myriad of criminal sexual behaviors, ranging from prostitution to rape.
-If you or one of your family members is facing a sex-offense charge, it is very important to obtain the legal representation of an experienced criminal defense attorney like one at O'Malley and Sawyer, LLC, of Centennial, Colarado.
+If you or one of your family members is facing a sex-offense charge, it is very important to obtain the legal representation of an experienced criminal defense attorney like one at Sawyer Legal Group, LLC, of Centennial, Colarado.
 The penalties for a sex offense conviction can be serious and life-changing, but many defenses are available.
 Contacting an attorney as soon as possible allows the evidence to be evaluated and witnesses to be questioned soon after the event.

 Rape, Sexual Assault, Date Rape, And Statutory Rape